Nameless Coffeehouse

 The Nameless has weathered many changes over the years, and confronted many challenges to stay open and viable.
-Its minimal costs are now met by door proceeds and donated goods and services.
+Its minimal costs continue to be met by door proceeds and donated goods and services.
 The present volunteer crew are veteran volunteers and supporters of the local music scene.
-Sound man Doug Scott has been running sound since the 1980s.
+Sound man Doug Scott has been running sound since the mid-1980s.

 The Coffeehouse still offers a limited number of free admissions to concerts for volunteers, arranged in advance through the volunteer coordinator.
 Information on volunteer opportunities is available at The Nameless website.